forgemo/ironstorm_lookup/README.md

 To learn more about ironstorm_lookup, read this README.md and the [Crate Documentation](http://forgemo.github.io/docs/ironstorm_lookup/ironstorm_lookup)

-It compiles only with the nightly version of rust due tu usage of unstable features.
+It compiles only with the nightly version of rust due to usage of unstable features.

 ## Design goals